laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/second-language/week-24/day-1/lecture-materials/django-relationships.md

 Use the current files for doctors and patients to help guide you.

 1. Create an `Appointment` model
-3. Add a new serializer class for `Appointment`s
+2. Add a new serializer class for `Appointments`
-2. Add CRUD views for `Appointment`s
+3. Add CRUD views for `Appointments`
-4. Test CRUD on `Appointment`
+4. Test CRUD on `Appointments`
 5. Connect `Patient` and `Doctor` using the `Appointment` table

 ## Bonus Lab: Cafeteria App